sysartifacts/sysartifacts.github.io/_conferences/sosp2023/summaries/quepaxa.md

 ### Environment 2 - VMs

-I also managed to successfully build the code on AWS machines.
+The reviewers also managed to successfully build the code on AWS machines.
 1. Spawn a t2.micro instance and login to it
 2. Run the following commands to setup an environment:
    ```bash